9-FS/nhentai_archivist/readme.txt

 Enter nHentai ID to download and convert to PDF.
-You can enter multiple ID separated by space.
+You can either load ID from "./downloadme.txt" seperated by linebreaks or directly enter ID into the console separated by spaces.